17 Easy Car Free Day Trips & Tours From Edinburgh: A local’s guide 2025

 7. Berwick Upon Tweed

 Getting there: From Edinburgh Waverly Train Station (Princes St, EH1 3EG), take Scottrail to Berwick Upon Tweed.
-The train ride about 60 min down the Northeast coast of Scotland over the boarder to England.
+The train ride is about 60 min down the Northeast coast of Scotland over the border to England.

 Things to do with just one day in Berwick Upon Tweed

-The train ride south along Scotland’s dramatic rocky coast is worth the trip alone, especially in spring when the bright yellow goarse is in bloom!
+The train ride south along Scotland’s dramatic rocky coast is worth the trip alone, especially in spring when the bright yellow gorse is in bloom!

 Once you arrive in this charming seaside town, nearly everything you’ll want to do is accessible by foot.
-Stop in for a spot of lunch in one of Berwick’s cute cafes, pop into one of their fabled bookstores or vintage shops, stroll along the Berwick Ramparts for a dramatic 360 degree view of the entire town.
+Stop in for a spot of lunch in one of Berwick’s cute cafes, pop into one of their fabled bookstores or vintage shops, and stroll along the Berwick Ramparts for a dramatic 360-degree view of the entire town.
 Grab my comprehensive guide here.

 Things to do if you have a little more time in Berwick Upon Tweed